 Since you can’t receive new opt-ins via SMS until your phone number is active, start using other opt-in mechanisms, including web forms and in-person signups.
 The best mechanism for opt-in is an online form, because it lets you seamlessly collect new subscriber information and manage your database for your new campaigns.
 If you’re getting opt-ins in person, use a digitized form to collect opt-ins to minimize human error and eliminate extra time for data entry.
 You can lead your subscribers to online opt-in forms via:

 - Online advertisements (e.g., Facebook, Google, Twitter, Instagram)

 - Direct mail invitations

-Subscriber migration is hard and even though some users will opt-in to a new phone number without any incentives, motivating subscribers with a promotion will go a long way.
-For example, send your current subscribers a text message with a link to a 20% discount and upon clicking on the link, they will fill out a form to opt-in to a new campaign phone number.
+Subscriber migration is hard, and even though some users will opt in to a new phone number without any incentives, motivating subscribers with a promotion can go a long way.
+For example, send your current subscribers a text message with a link to a 20% discount; upon clicking on the link, they can fill out a form to opt in to a new campaign phone number.

-Below are a few campaign ideas that can create incentives, add convenience, and make it fun for your subscribers to opt-into a new SMS phone number:
+Here are a few campaign ideas that can create incentives, add convenience, and make it fun for your subscribers to opt in to a new SMS phone number:

 - Special weekly offers